LucaCappelletti94/hpo_downloader/README.rst

 <https://www.uniprot.org/contact>`__
 since each mapping is aroung 17GB.
-Let's save each file in a directory within this repository called :python:`"mapping/{month}/idmapping.dat.gz"`.
+Let's save each file in a directory within this repository called :code:`"mapping/{month}/idmapping.dat.gz"`.

 **Cache for the pre-processing results is available** **within the python package,**
 **so there is no need to retrieve the original** **files unless you need to fully reproduce the pipeline.**

-For each release, we have to retrieve the :python:`"GeneID"` and the human uniprot_IDs, and we can do so using `zgrep <http://manpages.ubuntu.com/manpages/trusty/man1/zgrep.1.html>`__.
+For each release, we have to retrieve the :code:`"GeneID"` and the human uniprot_IDs, and we can do so using `zgrep <http://manpages.ubuntu.com/manpages/trusty/man1/zgrep.1.html>`__.